 - And I have focused my time & energy on my business.

 Right now – there are no more words jumbled around in my head that need to spill out on paper.
-My heart is happy for all the connection to others.
-And I am satisfied because I have spent productive time working on my dreams and goals.
+My heart is happy for all the connections to others.
+And I am satisfied because I have spent a productive time working on my dreams and goals.

 mBraining – using your multiple brains to focus on all the important aspects of your life, finding the emerging wisdom that comes from multiple perspectives.
 And as this wisdom emerges, I evolve and grow.